ChanderG/my-dwm/README.md

 [Uselessgap](http://dwm.suckless.org/patches/uselessgap) is a dwm patch to insert gaps between windows in tiling mode alone.
 Currently included.

+### Bar Padding

+Useless gaps, this time for the top bar!!!
+Included in.

 ### Per Tag

 Have separate layout per tag.